 Manitou’s no frills, ergonomic quality and high standard of customer service offers a simple and reliable process for end buyers from start to finish.

 Coming in second on our top 10 list, comes U.S Manufacturer Crown Equipment.

 In their 50 years of operation in Australia, Crown has continued to grow as global industry provider.
 The Crown group has received multiple awards for its class and work rate throughout their comprehensive range of lift trucks.

-On top of their first-class quality of equipment, Crown is also on our list of top Australian Forklift Brands for the iconic Aussie jingle we mentioned at the start of the article.
-Whilst we don’t hear this classic much on the tele’ these days, it easily goes down into the jingle hall of fame, sitting next to the likes of ASAP Glass and the Reading and Writing Hotline.
+On top of their first-class quality equipment, Crown is also on our list of top Australian forklift brands for the iconic Aussie jingle we mentioned at the start of the article.
+Whilst we don’t hear this classic much on TV these days, it easily goes down into the jingle hall of fame, sitting next to the likes of ASAP Glass and the Reading and Writing Hotline.

 In the national survey, 41% of voters chose Toyota Forklifts as the best for:

 And for that reason, Toyota is Machine4U’s Number 1 Australian brand when it comes to all thing forklifts.

 Think we missed a brand or provider?
 Leave us a message and let us know!